leocybersecurity/leocybersecurity.github.io/va/more-about-interfaces.md

 # About this document

-This document provides more details about how to configure and manage the network interfaces for the virtual appliance.
+This document provides more details about how to configure and manage the network interfaces for the LEO Virtual Appliance.

 # Important Notes
 * LEO designed the virtual appliance to function with two interfaces: one for monitoring traffic (the "promiscuous" interface)